hygieia/api/README.md

 	server.contextPath=/api
 	server.port=8080
 	```
 	**Note**: The 'jasypt.encryptor.password' system property is used to decrypt the database password.
-For more information, refer to [Encrypted Properties](../collectors/collectors.md#encrypted-properties).

 ## API Properties Section